-If you’re a United frequent flyer, the United Explorer Card is easy to justify.
-Its free checked bags and lounge access passes alone will offset the $95 annual fee.
-But if your flights are spread out over several airlines, a general travel credit card like the Capital One Venture Rewards card might serve you better.
-The Venture card gets you 50,000 initial bonus points worth $500 when redeemed for travel purchases.
+If you’re a frequent United flyer, it should be pretty easy to justify paying the Explorer Card’s$95 annual fee.
+The free checked bags and lounge access passes alone will offset the cost.
+But if your flights are spread out over several airlines, a general travel credit card might serve you better.
+The Capital One Venture card gets you a bonus of 50,000 miles, worth $500 when redeemed for travel purchases.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines